 Here in Florida, we have a popular restaurant/bar that serves Homemade Cajun Chicken Pasta.
-Every time we go that’s what I order.
-I just love it so much I needed to recreate it at home.
+Every time we go, that’s what I order.
+I love it so much that I needed to recreate it at home.

-I will say, a good bit of butter goes into making of this dish, but that’s part of the reason it’s so delicious.
-I think once and a while it’s alright to indulge in a rich and decadent dish!
+A good bit of butter goes into making this dish, but that’s part of the reason it’s so delicious.
+I think once in a while it’s alright to indulge in a rich and decadent dish!

 Prep Time: 10 minutes